 A standard 1964 nickel is typically worth $0.10-$0.20, but certain errors and variations can significantly increase value.
 The 1964-D nickel with a doubled repunched mintmark (DRPM) can fetch hundreds of dollars in higher grades.
 Rare off-metal errors include strikes on dime planchets (selling for around $85) and cent planchets (up to $632.50).
 Proof coins from Philadelphia in pristine condition (PR70 Deep Cameo) can reach $600.
 The most valuable variant is the Special Strike (SMS) from Denver, with MS65 specimens worth up to $8,750.
 High-grade uncirculated examples may also command premium prices.
 Note that 1964 silver nickels don’t exist—silver nickels were only minted 1942-1945.

-1964 Nickel Coin Value: Complete Errors List and What Your D Mint Mark or No Mint Mark Is Really Worth
+- 1911 V Nickel Coin Value Guide Complete Errors List And No Mint Mark Worth Today

 Is a 1964 nickel with no mint mark worth anything?